colmcallan/milestoneproject4/README.md

     - As a user ...
 I can view documentation to how the site works and any faq's.
     - As a user ...
 I have the option to sign up / sign in with a local profile or my github profile.
     - As a user ...
 If I forget my password, I can reset it.
     - As a user ...
-I can delete my account and all tickets associated with it.
+I can create / edit / update / delete my own tickets for a bug.
     - As a user ...
-I can see charts indicating the highest voted and most tended to bugs and features.
-    - As a user ...
-I can see an activity feed of recent actions by users site wide.
-    - As a user ...
-I can create / edit / update / delete my own tickets for a bug / feature.
-    - As a user ...
-I can create / edit / update / delete my own comments for a bug / feature.
-    - As a user ...
-I can add / remove my own up-vote to another users bug/feature.
-    - As a user ...
-I can make a payment to up-vote a feature which will be reflected in the sites most tended to charts.
+I can make a payment to up-vote a ticket.
     - As a user ...
 I can view and perform actions on the site on a mobile device comfortably.

 2. Functionality Specifications